ruttingerhslu/fjack2jack/README.md

 ``normalize-term``: takes the current ast representation and translates it to A-normalization form.

-``optimize_direct_call``: transforms (if possible) a lambda into a simpler let expression, this is much easier to translate, since there isnt a need for an entirely different function
+``beta_reduction``: transforms (if possible) a lambda into a simpler let expression, this is much easier to translate, since there isnt a need for an entirely different function.
+Also this pass is considered 'sound' in CPS (β-reduction)

 ``flatten_nested_lets``: this pass makes translation even easier, since we don't need to check for nested let expressions in our generate_jack function